yodobrin/mlops-v2/README.md

 - Training a machine learning model using Azure Machine Learning service.

-- Online and bacth deployment of the model using Azure Machine Learning service.
+- Online and batch deployment of the model using Azure Machine Learning service.

 This repo includes two variation of workflows, one type is leveraging composite workflow, and the other type using workflow steps.
 It would be up-to-you to decide which type to take.